Planning, Tracking Activities & Assessing Progress

 - Your current state of professional development

 - The gaps in your competency

 - The targets for competency improvement, or countermeasures

 - Your action plan

-The plan is designed to fit on one side of A3 paper, using bullet points and succinctly written.
-If the plan strays on to two pages, you will be requested to edit it so it fits on one page!
-Guidance notes are provided in the CPD Handbook and sample plans are also available.
+The plan is designed to fit on one side of A3 paper (if printed) and needs to be written succinctly.
+There are Help facilities and guidance notes in the CPD Handbook and a sample plan is also available.

 Updating your activity record should take place frequently, preferably as soon as possible after the CPD activity has taken place.
 This ensures your recollection of the activity is fresh and accurate.

 Activities are recorded in your CPD Activity Log and for each you describe what you did, note the learnings gained and future actions you will take.
 Each activity links to a specific goal in your A3 plan and so contributes to the evidence case for when you assess the degree to which the goal has been achieved.